lgtm-migrator/pcln-random-search/README.md

 reachable.

 ### To Install
-- down `build.zip` from the [releases page](https://github.com/unscsprt/pcln-random-search/releases)
+- Download `build.zip` from the [releases page](https://github.com/unscsprt/pcln-random-search/releases)
-- unzip the folder in your desired location (rename it if you'd like)
+- Unzip the folder in your desired location (rename it if you'd like)
-- in the Chrome menu select "extensions"
+- In the Chrome menu, select "extensions"
-- select `Load unpacked` and select the folder that you unzipped
+- Select `Load unpacked` and select the folder that you unzipped
-- the icon will be a generic `p` in the section with all of your chrome extensions
+- The icon will be a generic `p` in the section with all of your chrome extensions
-- enjoy!
+- Enjoy!

 ## TODO